Pavan048/Mits-civil-engineering-society/README.md

 ## Contact
 For any questions or support related to this website template, please feel free to contact us at [pavankrishna048@example.com].

----

-This README provides an overview of the MIT Civil Engineering Society website template's structure and instructions on how to use and customize it for your competition.
-You can further expand this README as needed to provide additional information about the website's content and customization options.